Back to BlogTips

 Think About Audio

 I capture audio from toasts, vows, and key moments.
-Help me out by:
+Help me get clean audio by:

 Create a Shot List (But Keep It Short)

-Give me a list of 5-10 moments you absolutely want captured.
-This might include:
+Give me a list of 5-10 moments you absolutely want captured:

 Don't give me 50 items.
-The more you list, the more I'm looking at a checklist instead of watching for real moments.
+The more you list, the more I'm checking a list instead of watching for real moments.

 Designate a Point Person